CONDITIONS

 Interaction with brain chemicals like serotonin and GABA

-Genetics, stress, trauma history, and underlying mental health conditions can also increase susceptibility.
+Genetics, stress, trauma history and underlying mental health conditions can also increase susceptibility.

 Causes and Risk Factors

-Lifestyle factors, such as stress, poor diet, and lack of exercise, can exacerbate PMS symptoms.
-High-stress levels can worsen emotional symptoms, while a diet high in sugary foods and caffeine can lead to physical symptoms like bloating and cramps.
-Regular exercise and a balanced diet can help mitigate these effects.
+Brain chemistry also plays a big role.
+Changes in serotonin levels a neurotransmitter that regulates mood, appetite and sleep can contribute to PMS symptoms.
+Low serotonin levels are often linked to mood swings, anxiety and depression which are common emotional symptoms of PMS.Lifestyle factors like stress, poor diet and lack of exercise can worsen PMS symptoms.
+High stress can worsen emotional symptoms while a diet high in sugary foods and caffeine can lead to physical symptoms like bloating and cramps.
+Regular exercise and balanced diet can help mitigate these effects.

-How Are PMS and PMDD Diagnosed?
+How are PMS and PMDD diagnosed?

 At Happiher, assessment includes: